ankittiwari127/backend_project/README.md

 First of all to run this project we  have to  install node modules by npm i Link of this project in github  https://github.com/ankittiwari127/backend_project/ Name of project in github is backend project
-Link of github reposititory of this project is
-This project structure is index.js  --> routes -->controllers-->models
-Routes contains all the apis
+To run this project in vs code or in command prompt we have to write npm run dev This project structure is index.js  --> routes -->controllers-->models Routes contains all the apis
 Controllers contain the code and functioning of all the api rountes .It consists of different files inside it